The Shroud of Turin

 • Real blood – the blood was placed on the cloth before the image because there is no image under the blood.
 Why would an artist put the blood on the cloth before creating the image?

 • Nail marks – the location of the nail mark in the wrist and heel is unlike other works of art which place the nail marks in the hand and top of the foot.
+Archaeological discoveries have revealed that Romans crucified victims by nailing through the side not top.

 • The cumulative effect of all of these features—and there are many more—leads me to think this could not be a man-made image.
 How was the image made?
 I don’t know, but I don’t think a human intentionally produced it.
-Could it have been created by a natural phenomenon that we do not understand?
+Could it have been created by a natural phenomenon that we don’t understand?
 Perhaps.
-But why, as far as we know, did that phenomenon only occur with an artifact that looks like the image of Jesus of Nazareth?
+But why, as far as we know, did this phenomenon only occur with an artifact that looks like the image of Jesus of Nazareth?
 This is the only burial shroud in the world with a human image imprinted on it and that image looks like Jesus.
 How the image was formed is a one-of-a-kind mystery, which is what you would expect from the first-century miracle-working Rabbi.

 Here are two insightful documentaries: